gophersgang/go-patterns-all/Readme.md

+## Go-Patterns-All-Inclusive

-## Collection of repos for Go patterns (algorithms, design patterns, datastructures)
+Collection of repos for Go patterns (algorithms, design patterns, datastructures)

 The main purpose is reading / learning / teaching

 ### Setup